Ohmi02/Fed2/README.md

 - *fed2ui v1.3*:
   + Fixed adjustable windows not actually being adjustable
   + Cargo window will now clear itself before displaying cargo
-  + Added a toggle so you can tell the UI not to automatically build istelf on install
+  + Added a toggle so you can tell the UI not to automatically build itself on install
   + Added auto uninstall of Generic Mapper
 - *fed2ui v1.2*:
   + UI will automatically build itself on install